integreat-io/integreat-transformers/README.md

 When a `length` operand is set, a given string that is longer than this length is shortened.
 If a `postfix` is given, it is appended to the end and the total length of the shortened text will still be no longer than `length`.

+### `replace`

+Will replace the `from` operand with the `to` operand in the given string value.
+If the value is not a string, it will be passed on untouched.